smallboy-code/Breast-cancer-dataset/README.md

 # Breast-cancer-dataset
-This is the codes for paper "BreastDM: A DCE-MRI Dataset for Breast Tumor Image Classification and Segmentation".
+This is the codes for paper "BreastDM: A DCE-MRI Dataset for Breast Tumor Image Segmentation and Classification, Xiaoming Zhao; Yuehui Liao; Jiahao Xie; Xiaxia He; Shiqing Zhang*; Guoyu Wang*; Jiangxiong Fang; Hongsheng Lu; Jun Yu.
+Computers in Biology and Medicine, Doi:10.1016/j.compbiomed.2023.107255, 2023."[https://www.sciencedirect.com/science/article/abs/pii/S0010482523007205](https://www.sciencedirect.com/science/article/abs/pii/S0010482523007205).
 Due to patient privacy and copyright issues with the original dataset, you can apply for the dataset by sending an agreement to [tzczsq@163.com](tzczsq@163.com).
 ## Classification task
 ### 1. Environment
 see the requirements.txt